drsiyarb/NDCA/README.md

 4. Establishing connections between cells within the same Drid or across different Drids in a Column.
 5. Running cellular automata simulations using different worker classes (Worker and classical_CA_worker), which update cell states based on their own criteria.

-Throughout the documentation, we'll provide real-world examples, analogies, and humor to keep it engaging while maintaining accuracy in conveying complex concepts.

 ## Grid Class